Join 9,000 Calgarians subscribed to the Sunday Sneak Peek

 Kale Caesar Salad

 Poutine is more of a Canadian thing than a Calgary specific thing.
-While authentic poutine is made with cheese curds, it's common to see it made with mozzarella on many menus (still very good though!).
-If you've never had a poutine, I'd say it's a must try.
+While authentic poutine is made with cheese curds, it's common to see it with mozzarella on many menus (still very good though!).
+If you've never had a poutine before, I'd say it's a must try!

 Donair Pizza